Auditing and Assurance (11762.1)

 Gay, G., & Simnett, R. (2018).
 Auditing & Assurance Services in Australia (7 ed.).
 Sydney, Australia: McGraw-Hill.

-There are a large number of auditing textbooks on Auditing that you may wish to consult.
-However, we have prescribed Gay & Simnett (2018) for this unit.
+Please also note that there are a large number of auditing textbooks that you may wish to consult, but we have prescribed Gay & Simnett (2018) for this unit.

 You may find it useful to consult Australian financial and business media, professional journals such as the Australian Financial Review, Business Review Weekly, National Accountant, CA Magazine, Auditing and Standards Board of Australia.
 A range of excellent textbooks available in this area include: